backstage/backstage/packages/backend-common/api-report.md

 import { BitbucketCloudIntegration } from '@backstage/integration';
 import { BitbucketIntegration } from '@backstage/integration';
 import { BitbucketServerIntegration } from '@backstage/integration';
-import { CacheManager as CacheManager_2 } from '@backstage/backend-defaults/cache';
-import { CacheManagerOptions as CacheManagerOptions_2 } from '@backstage/backend-defaults/cache';
 import { CacheService } from '@backstage/backend-plugin-api';
 import { CacheServiceOptions } from '@backstage/backend-plugin-api';
 import { CacheServiceSetOptions } from '@backstage/backend-plugin-api';